Open Quantum System Approaches to Superconducting Qubits: Approaches to Decoherence in Superconducting Qubits

 The Bloch-Redfield master equation is closely related to the original Lindblad master equation.
 Any Bloch-Redfield master equation transforms a Lindblad equation if a so-called secular approximation (or RWA) is made, where only certain resonant interactions with the environment are preserved.
 However, unlike Lindblad master equations, they do not guarantee the positivity of $\rho$ at all times.
 It means that it is possible to get negative populations during the time evolution of $\rho$.

-Recently, the Bloch-Redfield master equation has been used extensively to study the dissipative behavior of the qubits interacting with the environment \cite{Whitney}.
+The Bloch-Redfield master equation has been, and continues to be, used extensively to study the dissipative behavior of qubits interacting with their environment.\cite{Whitney}.
 In the following, we analyze the formalism to derive the Bloch-Redfield master equation for a superconducting qubit coupled to the environment which is a very important approach in CQED.